ETL Testing Automation: An Effective & Efficient Approach

 - If your implementation includes columns like effective start date and end date, then effective start date should always be less than effective end date.

-With our automated approach, the estimated manual testing efforts were improved by 90%.
+With our automated approach, the estimate manual testing efforts improved by 90%.